Sam Claflin: Beginnings and breakthrough (20102015)

+From Me Before You to independent films and television (2016present)

 In 2016, Claflin reprised his role as William, Snow White's childhood friend, in several scenes of the sequel The Huntsman: Winter's War.
 The same year, he starred in Me Before You, the film adaptation of the novel of the same name, in which he played William Traynor.
 Claflin gained further critical acclaim for his role of Captain Stanhope in the war drama Journey's End (2017) and Adrift (2018).

 In 2018, Claflin joined the fifth season of the BBC television drama Peaky Blinders, as the British fascist politician Oswald Mosley.
-He starred in The Corrupted in 2019.
+In 2019, he starred in The Corrupted and the reboot of Charlie's Angels.
 In September 2020, he co-starred in the Netflix original film Enola Holmes as Mycroft Holmes, elder brother of the title character.

-In 2023, Claflin played Billy Dunne in Daisy Jones & The Six.
-Based on the book of the same name, it follows the story of a rock band in the 1970s, and premiered on Amazon Prime Video on March 3, 2023.
+In 2023, Claflin played Billy Dunne in Daisy Jones & the Six.
+Based on the book of the same name, it follows the story of a rock band in the 1970s, and premiered on Amazon Prime Video on 3 March 2023.
+Claflin performed vocals on Aurora, the fictional album recorded by the band, which was released on 1 March 2023.
+He starred in an Italian-British television adaptation of Alexandre Dumas's novel The Count of Monte-Cristo (1844–1846).